npm/jobs/2018/q2/sales-engineer.md

 ## about this role

-As an early member of the sales team, you will bring a diverse set of talents to be successful.
-You'll be responsible for the technical relationships with our large, enterprise customers.

 As a sales engineer, your role is to educate our customers about the capabilities of our software, and assist them in getting the most out of it.
 This will involve working with them to formulate technical